BirdeeHub/nixCats-nvim/README.md

   Or make one package for each.

 - **No need for Lua in Nix strings.**
-  The name `nixCats` is short for 'Nix Categories': define arbitrary categories of dependencies in Nix, and interact them straight from Lua.
+  The name is short for 'Nix Categories': define arbitrary categories of dependencies in Nix, and interact them straight from Lua.

 - **Integrates with NixOS or Home Manager,** but buildable separately.